Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The authors of this study suggested bone density evaluation for all patients with SETD5 Syndrome; families may wish to discuss this with their child's care team.

-Relevance for families Bone fragility was not documented in the SETD5 Syndrome literature prior to 2021.
+Bone fragility had not been documented in the SETD5 Syndrome literature before 2021.
+This was the first published report of this association.

-What was studied: Researchers used mouse models to investigate the role of Setd5 in heart development, specifically in the cardiopharyngeal mesoderm (the tissue that gives rise to the heart and certain head/neck structures).
+Researchers used mouse models to investigate the role of Setd5 in heart development, specifically in the tissue that gives rise to the heart and certain head and neck structures.
+They observed what happened when Setd5 function was reduced in that tissue.

 • Setd5 haploinsufficiency was associated with outflow tract defects in the mouse heart, providing a biological explanation for congenital heart defects observed in SETD5 patients.